rapidsai/cudf/cpp/docs/DOCUMENTATION.md

 #### @throw

 Add an [@throw](http://www.doxygen.nl/manual/commands.html#cmdthrow) comment line in the comment block for each exception that the function may throw.
-You only need to include exception thrown by the function itself.
+You only need to include exceptions thrown by the function itself.
-If the function calls another function that may throw an exception, you do not need to document that exception here.
+If the function calls another function that may throw an exception, you do not need to document those exceptions here.

 Include the name of the exception without tick marks so doxygen can add reference links correctly.